List of 40 Famous Forests in India to visit

 Coringa Wildlife Sanctuary is Famous for Which Animal

-It reserves two endangered vulture species: the white-backed vulture and the long-billed vulture.
-Jackals, sea turtles, fishing cats, and olive ridley turtles are other fauna that can be seen here.
+It protects two endangered vulture species: the white-backed vulture and the long-billed vulture.
+Jackals, sea turtles, fishing cats, and olive ridley turtles are other fauna seen here.

 Best Time to Visit Coringa Wildlife Sanctuary